-Future-Fit Business continuously seeks to reduce the environmental and social impact of the goods and services it depends upon, by anticipating, avoiding and addressing any critical issue-specific hotspots in its supply chains.
+A Future-Fit Business seeks to reduce – and eventually eliminate – any negative environmental and social impact caused by the goods and services it depends upon, by continuously striving to anticipate, avoid and address issue-specific hotspots in its supply chains.

 What this goal means

-Every company relies to some extent upon goods and services procured from other organisations, which we collectively refer to as suppliers.
-Common examples include: energy, water, computers, transport, machinery, furniture, accounting services, and raw materials required to make products.
+Every company relies to some extent upon goods and services procured from other organizations, which are collectively refer red to as sup pliers.
+Common examples include energy, water, computers, transport, machinery, furniture, accounting services, and materials required to make products.

-This goal requires a company to implement policies and processes that continuously seek to maximise the future-fitness of its purchases, with a particular emphasis on anticipating, avoiding and addressing any critical, issue-specific hotspots in supply chains.
+This goal requires a company to implement policies and procedures that continuously seek to maximize the future-fitness of its purchases, with a particular emphasis on anticipating, avoiding and addressing issue-specific supply chain hotspots.

 To be Future-Fit a company must:

-- Have controls in place that enable it and its employees to anticipate where negative supply chain impacts are likely to occur;
+- Have policies and processes in place that enable it and its employees to anticipate where negative supply chain impacts are likely to occur;

-- Take measureable steps to address concerns that arise.
+- Take measurable steps to address concerns that arise.